caomw/hessian/README.md

 07:00 Many debugging.
 Finished the algorithm.
 Test accuracy improved after 20 epochs (out of 40 epochs) in comparison to normal mnist training.

+2016/03/16

+02:15 Developed runall.sh so that it also generates epoch plot.
+00:30 Modified train_mnist.lua so that it saves all the parameter information.
+03:15 Started train_cifar.lua.
+Finished (mostly).